symfony/symfony-docs/components/asset.rst

 Local Files and Other Protocols
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 4.2
-    The support for other protocols was introduced in Symfony 4.2.

 In addition to HTTP this component supports other protocols (such as ``file://``
 and ``ftp://``).
 This allows for example to serve local files in order to
 improve performance::